 Have you been conducting research/creative scholarship?
-Are you going to present your work to a group, at a conference, or a ‘poster’ session?
-In this workshop you will learn how to best deliver your results to the intended audience.
-Discussion will include writing your abstract and determining the best visual method for the presentation (poster, power point slides, or video.)
+Are you going to present your work to a group, at a conference, or at a ‘poster’ session?
+In this workshop, you will learn how to best deliver your results to the intended audience.
+Discussions will include writing your abstract and determining the best visual method for the presentation (poster, PowerPoint slides, or video.)
 Some discussion on the content of the presentation will be addressed.

 Part 1 of Research Ethics and discussion of questionable research practices.
 Appropriate for all disciplines.